 In this article we shall look at both exercises and which muscles are activated, this way you can see which exercise is more appropriate for your goals.

-This article is supported by cited studies from reputable sources.
+This article is evidence based and supported by cited studies from reputable sources.

 - How to do the perfect squat